panoplyio/facebook-insight-stream/README.md

 # facebook-insight-stream
-FacebookInsightStream provide stream API, built over node-readable-stream, to read facebook insights using the facebook Graph API V2.10.
+FacebookInsightStream provides stream API, built over node-readable-stream, to read facebook insights using the facebook Graph API V2.10.
 Currently facebook insights api return data per metric, this module joins all the list to one list by the insight date.